-To be able to retrieve your test result in the app, you must first register your test.
-Your doctor or the testing facility will provide you with a QR code for this purpose.
-This QR code contains a code number which the app can read.
-To register your test, you will need to scan the QR code in the app using your smartphone's camera.
+In order to retrieve your test result via the app, you will need to scan the QR code using your smartphone's camera.
+The QR code contains a code number that is read during scanning and is assigned to your test.
 After reading the code number, the app 'hashes' it.
 This means that the app performs a certain mathematical procedure in order to convert the code number in such a way that it can no longer be identified.
+However, it is still possible to clearly assign the hashed code number to your test result.
 As soon as your smartphone is connected to the internet, the app will transmit the hashed code number to the server system.
-In return, the app receives a token from the server system, i.e. a digital access key that is stored in the app.
+The server system then provides a digital access key (a so-called token), which is stored in the app.
 The token is linked to the hashed code number in the server system.
-The app then deletes the hashed code number on your smartphone.
-This completes the registration of your test.
-The server system will only issue a token once for each hashed code number.
-This ensures that your QR code cannot be used by other users of the app to retrieve test results.
+The app now deletes the code number that has been hashed on your smartphone and keeps only the token.
+Once the QR code has been used in this way, it becomes invalid and can no longer be used by anyone.
+This ensures that no other users can use your QR code to retrieve your test result.